-"Why Arabic Speakers Struggle with 'P' and 'B' in English — and How to Practice"
+Why Arabic Speakers Struggle with the P and B Sounds in English — and How to Practice

 If you're an Arabic speaker learning English, chances are you've been told, "It’s not 'bizza'… it’s 'pizza'!"

-Don’t worry — you’re not alone.
+Don’t worry, you’re not alone.
 The confusion between the English /p/ and /b/ sounds is one of the most common pronunciation challenges for Arabic learners.
 But why does this happen?
-And more importantly — how can you fix it?
+And more importantly, how can you fix it?

 Why the Confusion Happens:

-That means your brain and mouth have never been trained to separate these two sounds — so when you hear "p", your ears treat it like a "b".
+In Arabic, the sound /b/ exists (like in the word باب), but /p/ does not.
+That means your brain and mouth have never been trained to separate these two sounds.
+So when you hear "p", your ears treat it like a "b".

-This makes words like "pen" and "Ben", or "pat" and "bat", sound identical — which can lead to funny or even embarrassing misunderstandings.
+This makes words like "pen" and "Ben", or "pat" and "bat", sound identical, which can lead to funny or even embarrassing misunderstandings.

 Quick Sound Guide: